yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>

-* To return back to your full contacts list after using any filtering commands such as `/search`, you can use the command `/list`.
+* To revert to your full contacts list after using any filtering commands such as `/search`, you can use the command `/list`.

 </div>